Moffefe/MycoBox/docs/getting-started.md

 Save the settings.

-MycoBox will store the network configuration and automatically restart.
+MycoBox stores the network configuration and automatically restarts.

-After restarting, the controller will attempt to connect to the configured Wi-Fi network.
+After restarting, the controller attempts to connect to the configured Wi-Fi network.

-If the connection cannot be established, MycoBox will eventually return to Access Point mode so the network settings can be corrected.
+If the connection cannot be established, MycoBox eventually returns to Access Point mode so the network settings can be corrected.

+---

-## 5. Open MycoBox on your local network
+# 5. Open MycoBox on your local network

 When connected to your normal Wi-Fi network, MycoBox can be accessed using its local network address.